 There's a stigma attached to mental health problems.
 This means that people feel uncomfortable about them and don't talk about them much.
 Many people don't even feel comfortable talking about their feelings.
 But it's healthy to know and say how you're feeling.

 Become a Time to Change Champion.
 Time to Change Champions are people with lived experience of mental health problems who campaign to end mental health discrimination in their communities.

-If you want to find out more about the Time to Change campaign in Blackpool and how you can get involved, we’re having weekly drop-ins on Mondays 4.00pm-5.00pm, at the Tower Coffee Company Coffee Shop (Bickerstaffe Square opposite the Train Station).
+Find out more about the Time to Change campaign in Blackpool and how you can get involved.

 The five ways to wellbeing

 The five ways to wellbeing are five key messages around improving your wellbeing that have been extensively researched and developed by the New Economics Foundation.

 - Be Active